Regaining our local focus

 What the media said about us

-During the winter of 2016-2017 our crew did a lot of work in the Orillia area, producing a promotional video and explanatory video for SY-STEM Links, a promo for Beneath the Blanket, another for the Coldest Night of the Year fund-raiser, and another for the Lighthouse Soup Kitchen and Shelter.
+Our crew has also done a lot of work in the Orillia area, producing a promotional video and explanatory video for SY-STEM Links, a promo for Beneath the Blanket, another for the Coldest Night of the Year fund-raiser, and another for the Lighthouse Soup Kitchen and Shelter.
 Over time our name came to be known.
-Then in the spring we recorded Frank Nelson's speech to students and faculty at Georgian College Orillia Campus.
-Shortly after we were approached for this article.
+Then we recorded Frank Nelson's speech to students and faculty at Georgian College Orillia Campus, and shortly after we were approached for this article.

 Few will deny that our producer, John Ironside, is unique; as is often true of creative people.
 Despite his professional history of working in international news, private investigations, and documentary production, where he exposed some of the more unpleasant aspects of life, John is known for being a strong community supporter and a believer in people.
 Where many see darkness, he finds a reason for why there is at least a strong probability of re-finding the light.
 That optimism was the reason for this article.